LarissaHa/portfolio/README.md

 - test changes with `hugo server`
 - build changes with `hugo`
 - open FileZilla and login to SFTP
-- copy files to server
+- copy files from folder `/public` to server